 Sophomores must pass AR 299 to continue in this major.
 Seniors must present a studio art portfolio exhibit.

-Students must have at least a "C" in all art courses.
-A minor must be completed (pp. 166-170).
+Students must have at least a "C-" in all art courses.
 Graphic design may not be claimed as a minor.

 Art Second Teaching Field